SpinalHDL/VexRiscv/README.md

 See https://drive.google.com/drive/folders/1NseNHH05B6lmIXqQFVwK8xRjWE4ydeG-?usp=sharing to import a makefile project and create a debug configuration.

 Note that sometime this Eclipse need to be restarted in order to be able to place new breakpoints.

-### By using FreedomStudio

-You can get FreedomStudio (which is package with Eclipse and some plugins) here: https://www.sifive.com/products/tools/

-See https://drive.google.com/drive/folders/1a7FyMOYgFc9UDhfsWUSCjyqDCvOrts2J?usp=sharing to import a makefile project and create a debug configuration.

 ## Briey SoC
 As a demonstrator, a SoC named Briey is implemented in `src/main/scala/vexriscv/demo/Briey.scala`.
 This SoC is very similar to